 Talk to your doctor about coming up with a regular schedule for evaluating your treatment plan.
 Goals should be individual in nature and may include:

-- reducing the psoriasis to a certain percentage of your body
+- reducing the psoriasis to a certain percentage

 - giving you a particular quality of life